saradactyl27/ecommerce-pattern-library/patterns/cards/README.md

   desc: |
     The circle card is used to draw a user to a specific product or product group.
 It will include a product shot.
 It will not have a button and will be a link itself.
   width: 300
+product-card:
+  desc: |
+    The product card is used to show each available product.
+It will include a product shot, the product name, a short or partial description, and a price.
+The entire card will link to the product page.
+  width: 300
 ---

 The cards provide us a way to highlight information and draw the user to a specific part of the website.